grafana/grafana/scripts/modowners/README.md

 For existing dependencies, please review and update ownership of your team’s dependencies in `go.mod`.

 - If any assignments are incorrect, you can replace your team name with the correct team in `go.mod`.
 - If you don’t know who the correct team is, you can reassign the dependency back to backend platform.
+Afterwards, open a PR and assign backend platform as reviewers.